 This information needs to be stored according to a fixed format in any directory service used for providing connection information.
-The required format consists of a numerical object identifier (OID), which identifies the type of information being provided (for example, the destination database), followed by the formatted information (see "Example 1" on page 23).
+The required format consists of a numerical object identifier (OID), which identifies the type of information being provided (for example, the destination database), followed by the formatted information.

 Note You can use the alias name to reference the attribute instead of the OID.
-See "Example 2" on page 24.